 For children to strengthen their ability to manage their behaviour when they are experiencing strong emotions, an essential skill is to identify their feelings.
 It is never too early to talk to children about emotions, build their feeling vocabulary and to help them see the link between feelings and behaviour.
 Linking these together demonstrates how our emotions can affect the choices we make.
 It can also improve children’s emotional-management.

 1. ACTIVATE THINKING: Introduce a single emotion to the class.
 Use either basic emotions such as mad, sad, scared, joyful, peaceful or more specific feeling words such as optimistic, lonely, embarrassed, surprised.
 Your choice of word will depend on the class' developmental level or connection to other teaching material.
 Be inspired by doing an internet search for "lists of feeling words".

-Tell students that you will be exporing what this feeling means and how we can get clues from the way our body behaves.
+Tell students that they will be exporing what this feeling means and how we can get clues from the way our body behaves.
 These messages tell us how we feel about experiences.

 2. ACTIVATE THINKING: Brainstorm a list of things or situations students identify as making them feel the chosen emotion.